-Directors who are not employees of the Company receive an annual retainer of \$60,000 plus expenses.
-Directors are required to invest \$30,000 of the retainer in the Stock Unit Account referred to below.
-In addition, Chairs of Board Committees receive annual retainers of \$6,000 each.
+Directors who are not employees of the Company received an annual retainer of \$60,000 plus expenses in 2002.
+Directors were required to invest \$30,000 of the retainer in the Stock Unit Account referred to below.
+In addition, Chairs of Board Committees received annual retainers of \$6,000 each.
 Directors who are employees of the Company receive no retainers.
+Effective January 1, 2003, the annual retainer was increased to \$90,000, with \$45,000 of such retainer to be invested in the Stock Unit Account, and the retainer for Committee Chairs was increased to \$15,000.
 Under the Stock Unit Grant and Deferred Compensation Plan for directors of the Company, a director may elect by December 31 of any year to defer all or a portion of any compensation for service as a director in the ensuing year or years, excluding reimbursement for expenses.
-Payment of such deferred compensation begins, for amounts in the Stock Unit Account, in January of the year following termination of service as a director but no earlier than such termination) and, for amounts in the Fixed Rate or Vanguard Accounts referred to below, at the election of the director either at any of such times or in the January following retirement from the director's primary occupation.
+Payment of such deferred compensation begins, for amounts in the Stock Unit Account, in January of the year following termination of service as a director (or of a year selected by the director but no earlier than such termination) and, for amounts in the Fixed Rate or Vanguard Accounts referred to below, at the election of the director either at any of such times or in the January following retirement from the director's primary occupation.
 Deferred compensation may be paid, at the election of the director, in either a lump sum or in up to 15 equal annual installments and may be invested, at the option of the director, in either a Fixed Rate Account or a Stock Unit Account administered by the Company or in various accounts administered by The Vanguard Group.
 The accounts are unfunded, unsecured obligations of the Company.
 The Company Fixed Rate Account earns interest compounded annually at a rate determined by the Treasurer of the Company in January of each year and the Vanguard Accounts experience earnings and value fluctuations as determined by Vanguard's investment experiences.
 The Stock Unit Account fluctuates in value based on changes in the price of the Common Stock, and equivalents to cash dividends paid on the Common Stock are deemed to be reinvested in the Stock Unit Account.
-Cash retainers voluntarily deferred by four directors during 2001 totaled \$132,000.
+Cash retainers voluntarily deferred by four directors during 2002 totaled \$136,500.

-Directors who are not employees of the Company receive \$10 million of excess liability insurance coverage.
+Directors receive \$10 million of excess liability insurance coverage.
 Directors elected to the Board prior to April 21, 2000 are eligible to participate in a Company sponsored contributory health care plan.
 Medical and dental benefits are paid only after payment of benefits under any other group plan in which a director participates.
 Medical coverage for directors elected after April 21, 2000 was terminated upon adoption of the 2000 Directors Stock Plan by the shareholders on April 21, 2000.